gamesbook/pyprototypr/docs/useful_resources.rst

 Unicode Characters
 ==================

-There are thousands of symbols that are potentially of use in a design.
+There are thousands of symbols that are potentially of use in a prototype design.

 For game design, the character sets from U+2000 (General Punctuation) to U+2BFF (Miscellaneous Symbols and Arrows) are likely to be of interest.
-**NOTE** that not all Unicode characters can be displayed in all fonts!
+**Note** that not all Unicode characters can be displayed in all fonts!

 - https://www.compart.com/en/unicode/plane/U+0000
 - https://www.w3schools.com/charsets/ref_html_utf8.asp